 - The ability to pause and unpause the card

-- The ability to receive direct deposit from a paycheck at least a day in advance on Premium
+- The ability to receive direct deposit from a paycheck at least a day in advance

 Some of the biggest complaints about Current seem to focus on customer service, so be aware that if you do use Current, they prioritize online support above calling.